-States such as Washington that have Coastal Zone Management Programs must submit updates to their enforceable policies to NOAA.
+States such as Washington that have Coastal Zone Management Programs must submit updates to their enforceable policies to the federal National Oceanic and Atmospheric Administration (NOAA).
 These program changes include minor, non-substantial changes or significant changes to a program's structure, management, or rules.
 Most changes to Washington’s Coastal Zone Management Program have been minor, non-substantial updates.

 As we submit program changes, we issue public notices and provide information to interested parties.
 Current submittals pending approval by NOAA: